Trust and Security

 - Start by simply avoiding relationships with people you already know are untrustworthy.
 That might quickly eliminate a few possibilities.

-- Look for someone who will talk to you about common interests, as well as personal stuff like like faith, values, and what you want to do with you lives.
-You can’t always go on what people say, but talking about those things gives you a momentary glimpses of what is really inside that person.
+- Look for someone who will talk to you about common interests, as well as personal stuff like faith, values, and what you want to do with you lives.
+You can’t always go on what people say, but talking about those things gives you a momentary glimpse of what is really inside that person.
 What if they don’t want to talk about that kind of stuff?
-It’s not a deal breaker, but unwillingness to let you see inside makes you wonder what’s really in there.
+It’s not a deal-breaker, but an unwillingness to let you see inside makes you wonder what’s really in there.

 - Observe what they do and how they act under pressure.
 That’s when our real selves begin to show.